2020: The Year Superfoods Die

 We start with "An Apple a Day," in the 80s.
 You see, Vitamin C was the first real superstar nutrient that we could see under a microscope and we were pretty sure we knew why it mattered.
 You know, Scurvy and all that.
 So, Apple.
 Turned out Celery had negative calories, so clearly it mattered a lot for a while.
 Then Vitamin A appeared in the 'parking lot' and people ate so many carrots they turned orange.
 Milk was a superfood - after we added vitamins to it (eye roll emoji here pls.)
 Grapes and their Resveratrol surfaced in the 90s, giving red wine some slack.
 Then Acai, Gogi and Pomegranate (I think it was Pomegranate that came awfully close to saving us from Cancer, but alas, it was a false-positive.)
 Bananas had their 15 minutes for potassium but were later overshadowed by avocados, which sustained a much longer reign than bananas.
-Why? ...because sugar. and because they ALSO had good fats along with potassium and magnesium.
+Why? ...because we realized sugar wasn't awesome - and because avocados ALSO had good fats along with potassium and magnesium.
 Superstars.
 Coffee had a minute here and there, depending which study you read, on which day, in which coffee shop, and on which side of town.
 Almonds.
 Flax oil.
 Olive Oil.
 Coconut Oil.
 Coconut oil is worth a special mention - it has stayed on the charts like Debbie Boone's "You light up my life."
 It may never leave.
 Lastly, I'm in Canada, so we must end with Kale.
 It didn't really get here till the 00's.
 However I believe its rise up the mountain, to become the crowning king, started in the 90s in the US.
 Kale was the true end of the competition, but no one noticed.
 Then Saskatoons in 2010 happened and I knew FOR SURE it was over.
 Unfortunately, too many researchers needed to get grants so they had to keep rehashing EVERYTHING.
 Hence, we started recycling after that, and getting desperate.
 You know, like algae.

 So, if you're in a room with me, this is what Superfood Mountain looks like by the time we are done - additional notes are some of the likely verbal comments I would have made as we went long: